5 Critical Copywriting Elements in your Direct Mail Postcards

 Your offer is your incentive, that’s motivation to customers to take action right now.
 It could include a discount, a freebie, or something of high value.
 So, come up with something that would be considered of high value in your industry / your niche.
 The winning formula is high value + low cost (free).

 Don’t be afraid to offer free products and services.
-The revenue you’ll gain from a lifelong customer will compensate the costs of free promotions.
+The revenue you’ll gain from a lifelong customer will compensate you for your free promotions.

 Many things are free nowadays, so come up with something that is not only free but also has a high value for your customers.